epomatti/aws-cross-account-s3-access/README.md

-# AWS Cross-account S3 Access
+# AWS Cross-Account S3 Access

+Cross-account access, commonly used for thirdy party if SSO is not available or not applicable.

+For third-parties it should always implement the `ExternalId` condition and help prevent the [confused deputy][1] problem.

+More on this in the [How to use external ID] documentation.

 <img src="cross-access.png" width=650 />